yomarguti/codestream/atom/README.md

 # Things to Try

-* Select a file in your source tree and you’ll see a chat stream in a new pane on the right.
-In fact, each source file has its own contextual chat stream.

 * To talk about a specific block of code, just select the code in your buffer and then click on the “+” button that appears.

 ![PostCodeBlock](https://codestream.zendesk.com/hc/article_attachments/360000889751/PlusButton.png)